 Monmouth University’s graduate program in Corporate and Public Communication prepares students to take advantage of evolving career opportunities while developing or enhancing the practical and conceptual skills needed to excel as communication specialists.
 The curriculum prepares students for entry into a variety of fields or post-graduate programs.
-Students are required to complete 31 credits, distributed among core courses, electives, colloquia, and a thesis or capstone project.
+Students are required to complete 31 credits, distributed among core courses, electives, colloquia, and a thesis, capstone project, or non-thesis option.

 The program—facilitated by graduate faculty possessing a broad range of professional and scholarly credentials—provides an in-depth, balanced study of practice and theory.
-Monmouth also allows students to focus their coursework in areas such as Public Relations, Public Service Communication and Human Resources Management and Communication.
+Monmouth also allows students to focus their coursework in areas such as Strategic Public Relations and New Media, Public Service Communication and Human Resources Management and Communication.

 Lastly, students are encouraged to engage in a Corporate and Public Communication Internship.
 The internship provides students with a practical learning experience that, along with a high level of personalized attention, is a hallmark of a Monmouth education.

 Attend a Graduate Information Session